NVIDIA/aistore/docs/cli/cluster.md

    reset-stats       reset cluster or node stats (all cumulative metrics or only errors)
 ```

-As always, each subcommand will have its own help and usage examples (the latter possibly spread across multiple documents).
+As always, each subcommand will have its own help and usage examples, the latter possibly spread across multiple documents.

-> For any keyword or text of any kind, you can easily look up examples and descriptions (if available) via a simple `find`, for instance:
+> **Note**: for any keyword or text of any kind, you can easily look up examples and descriptions via a simple `find` or `git grep`, for instance:

 ```console
 $ find . -type f -name "*.md" | xargs grep "ais.*mountpath"